coderstats/github-action-merged-pull-requests/README.md

 ## TODO

-* Paginate through the GitHub API results up to a limit that can be set in the workflow, pull requests welcome :wink:.
+* Paginate through the GitHub API results up to a limit that can be set in the workflow, pull requests welcome :wink:, see https://graphql.org/learn/pagination/